Eccles Centre Fellowships and Awards

 Eccles Centre Doctoral Awards

-Rosanna White (Royal Holloway University London).
-The first year of a PhD studentship on ‘Explorations and Geopolitics in the Polar Regions’, co-supervised by Dr Philip Hatfield.
+Rosanna White (Royal Holloway University London) is conducting a PhD studentship on ‘Explorations and Geopolitics in the Polar Regions’, co-supervised by Dr Philip Hatfield.

-Eleanor Bird (Sheffield University).
-The second year of a PhD on the representation of slavery in Canada, co-supervised by Dr Philip Hatfield.
+Eleanor Bird (Sheffield University) is conducting PhD research on the representation of slavery in Canada, co-supervised by Dr Philip Hatfield.